Making the Most of Christmas Leftovers

 “Using turkey meat, ham or any other leftovers you fancy, make rissoles or rice balls.
 Pick meat off the bone and chop finely, then combine with cooked rice, peas, chopped herbs, garlic and breadcrumbs mixed with a good pinch or two of Dulse, plus egg yolk for binding.
 Shallow fry for a few minutes and give yourself an iodine boost!”

 Caroline Rye, Slow Food Edinburgh

 “Shred some leftover meat (a thigh or large leg, or just pick the carcass).
-Make a dressing of a couple of tablespoons of good mayonnaise, a bit of dijon mustard and a good pinch of dried dulse.
+Make a dressing of a couple of tablespoons of good mayonnaise, a bit of dijon mustard and a good pinch of Applewood Smoked Dulse.
 Thin the dressing with a bit of olive oil and lemon juice.
 Put the turkey in a bowl with winter salad leaves, chopped celery, grated carrot and leftover chopped Christmas nuts.
-Coat in the dressing, garnish with parsley and extra dulse.”
+Coat in the dressing, garnish with parsley and extra Dulse.”